seco/OnStepESPServer/README.md

 # OnStepESPServer

 This is the ESP8266-01 webserver for OnStep.
 It provides WiFi (IP) access to connect to OnStep via command channel and/or website.
 This works with Sky Safari (tablets/phones) and my ASCOM driver (PC.)
-Support for it in my Andoid App isn't available yet.
+Support for it in my Andoid App is now available in a beta at the Google Play Store https://play.google.com/apps/testing/com.onstepcontroller2

 Configure the ESP8266-01 using the wiring as shown in numerous places on the internet to get the module in firmware upload mode.
 To send the firmware I use the Arduino 1.6.8 IDE with the add-on for the ESP8266.
 To get this setup...
 Look in the Arduino Preferences menu and place this line in the additional "Boards Manager" area: